xonsh/xonsh/docs/xonshrc.rst

     >>> $LS_COLORS='rs=0:di=01;36:ln=01;36:mh=00:pi=40;33:so=01;35:do=01;35:bd=40;33;01:cd=40;33;01:or=40;31;01:su=37;41:sg=30;43:ca=30;41:tw=30;42:ow=34;42:st=37;44:ex=01;32:'

-Make json data directly pastable
+Make JSON data directly pastable
 --------------------------------
-With this snippet, xonsh will understand JSON data such as ``{ "name": "Tyler", "active": false, "age": null }``.
+With the following snippet, xonsh will understand JSON data such as ``{ "name": "Tyler", "active": false, "age": null }``.
+Note that, though practical, this is rather hacky and might break other functionality.
+Use at your own risk.

 .. code-block:: xonshcon